This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Is Marry Me Chicken Healthy?

-My version of the viral Marry Me Chicken dish is a healthier option!
-There is no heavy cream or butter in this recipe, and we only used one teaspoon of oil.
+My version of the classic Marry Me Chicken dish is a healthier option!
+There is no heavy cream or butter in this recipe, and only one teaspoon of oil.
 I used cottage cheese to create a creamy texture without added fat, making it healthier while still delicious.
-Also, the chicken and cottage cheese provide a good source of protein!
+Also, the chicken and cottage cheese make this dish protein-packed.

 If you try this recipe please be sure to leave us a comment and star rating ★★★★★ letting us know how it turns out for you.